NEU-DS-4200-S20/in-class-programming-d3-line-chart-aditeyapandey/README.md

 In this repo, we provide you the source code of example we covered in the class.
 We have added a file called 'linechartinteractive.js' for implementing the interactive version.

 The original 'linechart.js' from the inclass assignment is also available.
-We expect you to compare the two files to understand the differences between one and multi-line chart.
+We expect you to compare the two files to understand the differences between single and multi-line chart visualizations.

 There will some css changes, you can choose to ignore them for the interactivity feature.